 Students should be flexible.
-Often last minute changes do occur and students are advised to be prepared to step up to a new challenge or re-schedule the activity/treatment they were ready to present.
+Often last-minute changes do occur and students are advised to be prepared to step up to a new challenge or reschedule the activity/treatment they were ready to present.
 Students should always have a "Plan B".

 Students need to display honesty.
 Students must be honest with their Fieldwork Educator.
 For example, if a student is asked if they have learned a technique in class, they should be honest.
 It is okay if the student recalls the topic, but doesn't feel comfortable with the skill.
 A student needs to share this with the Fieldwork Educator.
-It is better for the student to get clarification about unknown situations rather than to enter into one unprepared.
+The student should get clarification about unknown situations rather than enter into one unprepared.